oceanless/COMP-2537-Assignment-4/tutorial.md

 # Step 14.
 Add a start button to the game.
 # Step 15.a Add a difficulty level to the game.
 Show the levels controls to the header.
 # Step 15.b Add the logic to the difficulty levels.
+# Step 16.
+Add themes.
+# Step 17.
+Add power-up logic.
+May be reveal all cards for short period of time.